 A. Official Race Control is through the PVGPA Chief Steward and the SCCA marshal or other recognized workers.
 It is imperative that you comply with their instructions.
 The PVGPA will rule on all racecourse conduct infractions.

 B. Race Procedure Grids for the races will be determined by your qualifying times and qualifying race results.
 PVGPA reserves the right to slot cars into the grid in the interest of safety.
-Chief Steward decisions are final.
+Chief Steward’s decisions are final.
 In the event of inclement weather during qualifying, grids will be established by PVGPA Officials.
 Race lengths shown on the schedule are subject to change due to scheduling constraints, weather conditions and unforeseen circumstances.
-Changes are announced at the Driver’s Meeting, on the PA system or on the grid.
+Changes are announced at the Driver’s Meeting, on the PA system, or on the grid.

 C. Tech Inspection Tech inspection hours and location will be stated on the official schedule.
-Your Tech Sheets are located at Tech and Race Registration – here is a link to the 2019 PVGP Tech Sheet Please have your correct assigned race number on your car and an AMB transponder properly installed before you arrive at Tech.
+Your Tech Sheets are located at Tech and Race Registration – here is a link to the 2020 PVGP Tech Sheet – PDF Please have your correct assigned race number on your car and an AMB transponder properly installed before you arrive at Tech.

 E. Pit Entry and Exit should be at moderate or slow speed.
 Pit speeds will be announced at the driver’s meeting.
 The maximum speed will be 10 mph.

 F. Passing Extra caution must be used whenever you are passing or being passed.
 The responsibility for a clean pass rests with both drivers.
 Primary responsibility is with the overtaking car.
 Corner stations will advise slower cars with a blue flag (passing flag.)
 Watch your mirrors.
 If practicable, the overtaken driver should clearly indicate to the overtaking driver on which side the pass should be made while maintaining a predictable racing line.